-This was a unique project we did for a restaurant in Durant, Oklahoma, for several reasons.
-It involved embedding glass into the concrete, pre cast concrete, and concrete polishing.
+This was a unique project we did for a restaurant in Durant, Oklahoma.
+It involved embedding glass into a precast countertop and then following it up with some concrete polishing.
 Making it all come together was quite a challenge.
-The business owner was looking for a concrete countertop with lots of personality and something customers would remember, and did we ever deliver.
-The first step was making templates of the area.
-It was a large project—over 125 square feet—so taking good measurements was critical.
-We hauled the templates over to the shop, laid them out on a base, and started building the mold.
-We divided the countertop into 12 separate pieces because it was so big.
+The business owner was looking for a concrete countertop with lots of personality and something customers would remember, we think we delivered just that.
+The first step of the process was making templates of the area.
+It was a fairly large project – over 125 square feet -so taking good measurements was critical.
+We hauled the templates over to the shop, laid them out on a casting table and started building the mold.
+Due to its size and layout we had to divide the countertop into ten separate pieces.